Credit Available - See Credits tab below.

 Ralph P. Tufano, MD, MBA, FACS, Program Co-Chair, is the Charles W. Cummings MD Endowed Professor in the Department of Otolaryngology-Head and Neck Surgery at the Johns Hopkins University School of Medicine.
 Dr. Tufano serves as the department’s Director of the Division of Head and Neck Endocrine Surgery and the American Head and Neck Society accredited fellowship in Endocrine Surgery.
 He serves on the Board of the American Thyroid Association and the Endocrine Section of the American Head and Neck Society.
 He was also instrumental in the establishment of the Surgical Affairs Committee for the ATA and served as its inaugural co-chair.
 He is also the recent past chair of the American Academy of Otolaryngology’s Endocrine Surgery Committee.
 He has authored over 175 peer-reviewed papers, and more than 30 textbook chapters related to thyroid and parathyroid diseases which have helped to define surgical management in this area.
 His research interests include novel directed therapies for the treatment of thyroid and parathyroid diseases, prognostic molecular markers for differentiated thyroid cancer, clinical outcomes research especially for transoral thyroid and parathyroid surgery, and determining the value propositions of thyroid and parathyroid surgical care episodes.

-Peter Angelos, MD, PhD, FACS is the Linda Kohler Anderson Professor of Surgery and Surgical Ethics, Chief of Endocrine Surgery, and Associate Director of the MacLean Center for Clinical Medical Ethics at the University of Chicago Medicine.
+Peter Angelos, MD, PhD, FACS is a Linda Kohler Anderson Professor of Surgery and Surgical Ethics, Chief of Endocrine Surgery, and Associate Director of the MacLean Center for Clinical Medical Ethics at the University of Chicago Medicine.
 He completed his undergraduate degree, medical school, and a Ph.D. in Philosophy at Boston University.
 He completed his residency in General Surgery at Northwestern University and went on to complete fellowships in Clinical Ethics at the University of Chicago and in Endocrine Surgery at the University of Michigan.
 Dr. Angelos has written widely on improving outcomes of thyroid and parathyroid surgery, minimally invasive endocrine surgery, and ethical aspects in the care of surgical patients.

 Yoshimi Anzai, MD, MPH is Professor of Radiology at the University of Utah.
 Dr. Anzai currently serves as Associate Chief Medical Quality Officer of the University of Utah Health Care.
 Dr. Anzai completed her Diagnostic Radiology residency and neuroradiology fellowship training at the University of Michigan.
 In 2000, she moved to the University of Washington, Seattle where she had served as the neuroradiology fellowship director from 2004-2008 and subsequently served as the section chief from 2008-2015.
 Dr. Anzai has been a longstanding member of many academic organizations, including ASNR, ASHNR, RSNA, AUR, ACR, and AAWR.
 She has over 17 years of experience in working as a neuroradiologist in leading academic institutions with a background of health services research.
 Her area of imaging research interest includes head and neck cancer imaging, traumatic brain injury, and neurodegenerative disease.
 She is also involved in the cost effectiveness and comparative effectiveness of diagnostic tests in various conditions.
 She also leads the implementation of imaging clinical decision support system to facilitate appropriate use of diagnostic imaging tests at the University of Utah.

 Maria E. Cabanillas, MD is an Oncologic Endocrinologist at the University of Texas MD Anderson Cancer Center in Houston, Texas.
-She is a tenured Associate Professor and the Faculty Director of Clinical Research in the department of Endocrine Neoplasia at MD Anderson.
-As a clinician and clinical researcher she treats both early and advanced thyroid cancers, including medullary, differentiated, and anaplastic thyroid cancers.
+She is a tenured Professor and the Faculty Director of Clinical Research in the department of Endocrine Neoplasia at MD Anderson.
+As a clinician and clinical researcher, she treats both early and advanced thyroid cancers, including medullary, differentiated, and anaplastic thyroid cancers.
 Her research focus is in advanced and aggressive thyroid cancer, with an emphasis that includes molecular targeted therapies and immunotherapy.
 Dr. Cabanillas serves as the principal investigator on several clinical trials for the treatment of advanced thyroid cancer and is an IRB vice-chair.
 She has been a member of the International Thyroid Oncology Group (ITOG) since 2012 and is currently on the Board of Directors.

 M. Regina Castro, MD is an Associate Professor of Medicine at Mayo Clinic Medical School.
 She is a consultant in the Division of Endocrinology at Mayo Clinic, where she is currently Associate Program Director of the Endocrinology Fellowship Program and the Director of Internal Medicine Residency Rotation in Endocrinology.
 She served as a member of the ATA Board of Directors from 2014-2018 and as Chair of the Patient Education and Affairs committee since 2015 to present.
 She is a member of the Mayo Clinic Thyroid Core group.
 Her clinical and research interests are in the treatment of patients with thyroid disease, particularly thyroid nodules and thyroid cancer, areas in which she has published extensively.